bmc-anvil/bmc.support.installation.developer-setup/README.md

 ## WARNING

-> What follows heavily modifies your system in a way that may break other software, current installation, or even the entire OS.<br>
+> What follows heavily modifies your system in a way that may break other software, current installation, or even the entire OS.
+>
 > Stop here and do not run any script if you do not know what you are doing.
+>
 > ---
 > This **WILL** change your system.